raj166/natural_language_processing/README.md

 # natural_language_processing
-A collection of different NLP notebooks having basic of Natural Language Processing
+A collection of different notebooks having basic of Natural Language Processing and their use case.